 -

-If your room is small, choose People first and scale accessories up, not the sofa footprint.
+If your room is small, choose People first and scale the accessories up rather than the sofa.

 FAQs